 School holidays?
 Go wild outdoors!

-Don’t just go for a walk this school holiday - skip a stone more times than Captain Skim, or take off your shoes and go for a barefoot walk in the grass!
+Don’t just go for a walk this school holiday - skip a stone more times than the valley ranger, or take off your shoes and go for a barefoot walk in the grass!

 There are 50 things you should have a go at before you’re 11¾ and one of the best ways to tick them off your list is to simply get outdoors with the family and have some fun.

 If you like a nice long, but easy walk, try the Buttermere wildtime trail which takes you around the whole lake; give yourself at least 4 hours.
-This is the territory of Captain Skim, whose record is to skim a stone for 26 skips - can you beat him?
-There’s a good spot to try out your skimming skills just by the rock tunnel.
+There are lots of small beaches for stone skimming.
+Local ranger Mark's record is to skim a stone for 26 skips - can you beat him?
+There’s a good spot to try out your skimming skills just by the victorian rock tunnel.